 Glulam is a highly versatile structural material.
 Its lightweight, low-density composition allows it to be used in different types of construction, including buildings, bridges, and boats.
 The material is also suitable for areas with other climatic conditions and is highly resistant to moisture and rot.
 Glulam can also be used in bent/arch applications and is available in standard dimensional sizes.

 Glulam is durable

 Glulam is a structural wood that resists moisture-induced deformation and various chemicals.
 This quality makes Glulam an excellent choice for folded shapes.
 Additionally, it is far safer than unprotected steel structures in fire.
 A carbonized layer forms around the Glulam core, reducing oxygen consumption and delaying combustion.
 Glulam is lightweight, and a single glulam panel can cover an area the size of an entire football field.
-The panels can also span a distance of up to 100 meters without requiring an intermediate support.
+The panels can also span a distance of up to 100 meters without requiring intermediate support.

 Glulam is cost-effective

-Glulam is environmentally friendly
+Glulam is environmentally friendly.

-Glulam is an environmentally friendly building material, which can help reduce carbon emissions both during the production process and once the structure is in use.
+Glulam is an environmentally friendly building material, which can help reduce carbon emissions during the production process and once the structure is in use.
 According to a study from 2014, 31% of global carbon dioxide emissions could be avoided by building with wood.
 Buildings made of timber frame materials act as carbon sinks throughout their lifetime, absorbing and storing carbon dioxide from the atmosphere.
 One cubic meter of wood can sequester one tonne of CO2, allowing a building to offset its carbon emissions for several decades.